PanSIG 2020 Submissions Due January 20th, 2020

-You are invited to take part in the 17th Japan Association for Language Teaching’s PanSIG Conference by submitting a presentation proposal relating to the particular interests of any of JALT's Special Interest Groups (SIGs).
+You are invited to take part in the 19th Japan Association for Language Teaching’s PanSIG Conference by submitting a presentation proposal relating to the particular interests of any of JALT's Special Interest Groups (SIGs).
 Presentations in Japanese as well as other languages are also warmly encouraged.
 For more information about JALT SIGs and their areas of interest, please refer to jalt.org/main/groups under the SIG listing.
-If you'd like to print out this call for papers, you can see the PDF version (in English and in Japanese; right click the link to download).

-Proposals must be submitted by January 15, 2018.
-Notifications of final acceptance of proposals will be sent via email between mid-February and early March, 2018.
+Proposals must be submitted by January 20th, 2020 (extended deadline).
+Notifications of final acceptance of proposals will be sent via email between mid-February and early March, 2020.

 Submitting a Proposal